E-Sign Banner

 ACSPs are intermediaries such as accountants, legal advisers, and company formation agents.
 They can be individuals, bodies corporate or unincorporated.
 They MUST be registered with a supervisory body for anti-money laundering (AML) purposes.
 They therefore already have an existing obligation to carry out customer due diligence checks on behalf of all their clients.
 ID verification will build on these existing checks.
 ACSP need to be UK based.
 The checks that ACSPs will make will need to be at least as stringent as CH checks.

-ACSPs can register with CH (online) from 18th March 2025 and demonstrate that they are supervised for AML purposes.
+ACSPs have been able to register with CH (online) since 18th March 2025 and demonstrate that they are supervised for AML purposes.
 If an individual, they apply as such (after being ID verified themselves), if a corporate body or other legal entity/partnership etc, their application must be delivered by a relevant officer (director, partner etc).
 The relevant officer of an ACSP does not need to be ID verified.
 CH will check that the ACSP is known to them and appropriately supervised.

 Note that ACSP’s can verify IDs and file documents/information at CH on behalf of others.
 An ACSP will therefore be able to make a notification to CH of a new director (or PSC) at the same time as issuing the relevant verification statement.